5-list-coloring planar graphs with distant precolored vertices: The conjecture of Albertson

 If $S(y_1)\not\subset L(y_2)$, then we can color $y_1$ by a color in $S(y_1)\setminus L(y_2)$ and remove the color from the lists of neighbors of $y_1$, obtaining a list assignment $L'$ for the graph $G'=G-\{y_1,y_2\}$.
 Observe that $G'$ is not $L'$-colorable, and by the minimality of $G$, one of the obstructions $Z$ depicted in Figure~\ref{fig-albimpob} appears in $G'$.
 However, note that $|L'(w')|=5$, since $y_1w'\notin E(G)$ by \refclaim{cl-v-septri} applied to $y_1y_2w'$.
-It follows that either a vertex with list of size five or $x$ is incident with the outer face of $Z$.
+It follows that either a vertex with a list of size five or $x$ is incident with the outer face of $Z$.
 However, this does not happen for any of the obstructions in Figure~\ref{fig-albimpob}.

 We conclude that $S(y_1)\subset L(y_2)$, and by symmetry $S(y'_1)\subset L(y_2)$.
 Suppose that there exists a color $c\in S(y_1)\cap S(y'_1)$.
 Let $L'$ be the list assignment for $G'=G-\{y_1,y'_1,y_2\}$ obtained by removing $c$ from the lists of neighbors of $y_1$ and $y'_1$.
 Note that $G'$ is not $L'$-colorable.
 By the minimality of $G$, one of the obstructions $Z$ depicted in Figure~\ref{fig-albimpob} appears in $G'$.
 Since $x$ is not incident with the outer face of $Z$, both $w$ and $w'$ belong to $Z$ and $|L'(w)|=|L'(w')|=4$.
-Together with \refclaim{cl-v-chords}, this implies that $Z$ is \ob{V2}, \ob{V3'a} or \ob{V4}.
+Together with \refclaim{cl-v-chords} (note that all vertices $z$ with $|L'(z)|=3$ belong to $V(H)$), this implies that $Z$ is \ob{V2}, \ob{V3'a} or \ob{V4}.
 In all the cases, \refclaim{cl-v-2chord} uniquely determines $G$, and the resulting graph is $L$-colorable.
 This is a contradiction.